Consistent Change Data Capture across multiple tables with PostgreSQL® logical decoding, the outbox pattern and Debezium

 , one of our users, decides to issue a new order for the white-golden dress

 .
-Just few seconds later, our company, due to an online debate decides that the white-golden dress
+Just a few seconds later, our company, due to an online debate decides that the white-golden dress

 is now called blue-black dress